Create your PDF with the Adobe PDF Printer

 After choosing a place to store the resulting PDF, a printing progress bar will appear.
 While most files will print quickly, some can take a long time, especially multi-page PDFs.
 If you see no progress after 3 minutes at this point, please seek help from the AT office.
 When the print completes, Adobe Acrobat will open the file.
 Check it for errors, correct page size, or abnormalities at this point.
 Seek help from the AT office, if there’s any issue you cannot address yourself.

-In Acrobat (do not print from Edge or other PDF readers), select File > Print and choose the Draft-36 queue froṁ the drop down menu.
+In Acrobat (do not print from Edge or other PDF readers), select File > Print and choose the printer queue you want to send your file to.

 Don’t change any other settings in the print properties window without consulting AT staff.
 Default settings for each device have been carefully selected for maximum reliability, quality, and speed.